svenlatham/gosport-coronavirus/README.md

-# ca-fires-history
+# gosport-coronavirus

-Tracking fire data from www.fire.ca.gov/incidents
+Tracking Coronavirus updates from gosport.gov.uk/coronavirus

-This repo archives the latest version of https://www.fire.ca.gov/umbraco/Api/IncidentApi/GetIncidents every twenty minutes, if it has changed.

-Background on this project: [Git scraping: track changes over time by scraping to a Git repository](https://simonwillison.net/2020/Oct/9/git-scraping/)
+With huge thanks to @simonw for inspiration.
+Background: [Git scraping: track changes over time by scraping to a Git repository](https://simonwillison.net/2020/Oct/9/git-scraping/)